whigg/grav_correction/README.md

 ### HOW TO USE ###
 #####<u>OS and Linux</u> ####

-Simply have all three files in the same directory as explained above and execute 'grav' in the terminal window like:
+Simply have all three files in the same directory as explained above and execute 'grav' located in the OSX folder in the terminal window like:
     ./grav
 If anything goes wrong - the terminal should try to help tell you what went wrong and how to solve it.